Tooth Resorption in Dogs

 How do I know if my dog has tooth resorption?

 In most cases, tooth resorption does not have outward signs.
-Once the sensitive dentin is exposed, tooth resorption is painful and often manifests as muscular spasms or trembling of the jaw whenever the lesion is touched.
-Dogs with tooth resorption may show increased salivation, oral bleeding, or difficulty eating.
+Once the sensitive dentin is exposed, tooth resorption is painful and often shows up as muscular spasms or trembling of the jaw whenever the lesion is touched.
+Dogs with tooth resorption may show increased drooling, oral bleeding, or difficulty eating.
 There may also be fractured teeth due to a loss of structure of the crown.

 How is tooth resorption treated?